 "There is nothing as rewarding as walking through a courthouse and being stopped by former students who tell me about how they are having a great career as trial lawyers because of what they learned from us."

-Professor Esposito has also continued his close association with Southwestern for over two decades—as a student, alumnus and faculty member.
-While a law student at Southwestern, he chaired the Moot Court Honors Program Board of Governors, and won top writing and oralist awards in the Jessup International Law Moot Court Competition.
+Professor Esposito has also continued his close association with Southwestern for nearly three decades—as a student, alumnus, and faculty member.
+While a law student at Southwestern, he chaired the Moot Court Honors Program Board of Governors and won top writing and oralist awards in the Jessup International Law Moot Court Competition.
 Just three years after graduating, he returned to Southwestern as a member of the adjunct faculty to teach Trial Advocacy.
-He also served as faculty advisor to the teams following in his footsteps in the Jessup Moot Court Competition for 10 years.
-The Moot Court Honors Program presented him with the Faculty Appreciation Award in 1995, and in 2000, he and his teaching partner and fellow alum, Professor Bill Seki, were jointly awarded Southwestern's first annual Adjunct Excellence in Teaching Award.
-He has continued to teach Trial Advocacy and Advanced Trial Advocacy and serve as faculty advisor to the Trial Advocacy Honors Program.
+He also served as faculty advisor to the teams, following his footsteps in the Jessup Moot Court Competition for ten years.
+The Moot Court Honors Program presented him with the Faculty Appreciation Award in 1995.
+In 2000, he and his teaching partner and fellow alum, Professor Bill Seki, were awarded Southwestern's first annual Adjunct Excellence in Teaching Award.
+He has continued to teach Trial Advocacy and Advanced Trial Advocacy and serves as faculty advisor to the Trial Advocacy Honors Program.
 Professor Esposito served as the keynote speaker at Southwestern's Orientation Program for new students in 2006.
 He was named Associate Professor of Law and Co-Director of the Trial Advocacy Honors Program in 2009.
-In 2016, Professor Esposito was acknowledged for his long standing contributions to Southwestern Law School as Co-Alumnus of the Year.
+In 2016, Professor Esposito was acknowledged for his long-standing contributions to Southwestern Law School as Co-Alumnus of the Year.

 2000 Adjunct Excellence in Teaching Award Recipient